 Federal law provides a lifetime exemption that allows you to gift or bequeath a certain amount of wealth without having to pay transfer tax.
 Under the TCJA, from 2018 through 2025, the exemption is doubled to \$10,000,000 from its prior base amount of \$5,000,000.
 This amount is adjusted annually for inflation.
-Thus, for 2023, the lifetime exemption amount is \$12,920,000 per person.
-This means that you may give up to \$12,920,000 (\$25,840,000 collectively with your spouse) of assets over the course of your life or at your death without incurring a gift or estate tax.
-The generationskipping transfer (GST) tax exemption is also \$12,920,000 for 2023.
-The lifetime exemption and the GST exemption are anticipated to increase (by virtue of inflation adjustments) to \$13,610,000 for 2024.
+Thus, for 2024, the lifetime exemption amount is \$13,610,000 per person.
+This means that you may give up to \$13,610,000 (\$27,220,000 collectively with your spouse) of assets over the course of your life or at your death without incurring a gift or estate tax.
+The generationskipping transfer (GST) tax exemption is also \$13,610,000 for 2024.
+The lifetime exemption and the GST exemption are anticipated to increase (by virtue of inflation adjustments) to \$13,990,000 for 2025.
 After 2025, barring further changes in the law, the exemption will revert to \$5,000,000 (adjusted for inflation).

 Under the TCJA, Treasury was directed to promulgate regulations to address any potential difference between the exemption amount at the time of a gift and the exemption amount at the time of the death of the donor of the gift.
-Without such regulations, a gift that was covered by the enhanced exemption (during the eightyear period) might result in estate tax liability at the donor's death if the exemption has reverted to a lower amount given the cumulative nature of the transfer tax system.
+Without such regulations, a gift that was covered by the enhanced exemption (during the eight-year period) might result in estate tax liability at the donor's death if the exemption has reverted to a lower amount given the cumulative nature of the transfer tax system.

 This is sometimes referred to as a "clawback" of the gift.
-In 2019 the IRS issued final regulations confirming that no "clawback" will occur under those circumstances, and that the use of the enhanced exemption during the eight-year period does result in a permanent transfer tax benefit.
-However, on April 26, 2022, the IRS issued proposed regulations that are designed to prevent taxpayers from benefiting from the enhanced exemption without making bona fide gifts.
+In 2019, the IRS issued final regulations confirming that no "clawback" will occur under those circumstances, and that the use of the enhanced exemption during the eight-year period does result in a permanent transfer tax benefit.
+However, on April 27, 2022, the IRS published proposed regulations that are designed to prevent taxpayers from benefiting from the enhanced exemption without making bona fide gifts.
 The proposed regulations provide an exception to the "no clawback" rule for certain gifts that are still includible in a taxpayer's estate at death, including transfers made by enforceable promissory note to the extent the note remains unsatisfied as of the date of death, and trusts in which the grantor retained the right to income until his date of death.